joaocarvoli/joaocarvoli/README.md

 <h1 align="center">Hi 👋, I'm João Victor</h1>
 <h3 align="center">I am a Software Developer, passionate about software engineering and AI, and a Software Engineering Student</h3>

-- 🌱 I’m currently learning and working with **Reactjs, Node, Python and Deep Learning**
+- 🌱 I’m currently learning and working with **Reactjs, Python and Deep Learning**

 [comment]: <> (- :bulb: Developing some ideas with AI)